Shadow docket: Procedure

-There are two types of shadow docket orders: ones that deny certiorari and emergency orders for cases still being litigated in lower courts.

 In the Supreme Court's ordinary proceedings, cases are filed to the merits docket.
 Cases are accepted if four justices decide to grant certiorari (the so-called rule of four), with the overwhelming majority being denied (around 80 out of 7,000–8,000 petitions for certiorari are granted each term).
 Accepted cases then feature full briefings (including from amici curiae, if any) and oral arguments, with cases generally lasting months.
 Finally, the Court issues a lengthy, signed majority opinion, in which the majority extensively explains its reasoning for the ruling.

 For the shadow docket, following an application to the relevant circuit justice, they will decide whether to independently make a ruling or refer it to their colleagues.
 Applications are dealt with on an accelerated time frame, with decisions coming in a week or less.
 Should a justice proceed alone, the parties in a case may request that other justices overrule them instead.
 According to the Court, there are four criteria for stays to be granted:

 Shadow docket orders are usually unsigned and unexplained.
 Court observers may attempt to infer how the justices split based on signed concurrences and dissents, rather than the majority opinion.
 In the Court's August 2020 – July 2021 term, the exact vote count was known in 14 cases out of the 73 emergency cases referred to the whole court (there were 150 such cases in total).
 There were 56 merits docket rulings during that period.
 Inferences for judicial splits are inexact unless there are three public dissents for certiorari denials or four for all other orders.